data-nihilist/swish/README.md

 Next logical step here will be to allow the user to define the x and y axes.
 I also want to render a tree but I'll have to figure out which data points are worth doing so (maybe a BT where each node's key is determined by an array of unique values of probability/count (average of how often a probability is submitted)?
 Only time will tell!

 Cheers,
-Matthew

-Happy to help in any way if I can if the directions I've supplied here aren't enough to get things running.

-Cheers,
 Matthew McCredy